Friendly society: Ireland

-In Ireland, friendly societies are registered with the Registrar of Friendly Societies under the Friendly Societies Acts 1896–2014 (the Registrar for Companies is also the Registrar for Friendly Societies, Industrial and Provident Societies and Trade Unions).
+In Ireland, friendly societies are registered with the Registrar of Friendly Societies under the Friendly Societies Acts 1896–2014.
+The Registrar for Companies is also the Registrar for Friendly Societies, Industrial and Provident Societies and Trade Unions.

-In 2014 the Friendly Societies and Industrial and Provident Societies (Miscellaneous Provisions) Act, 2014, provided for the cessation of new friendly societies; as a result no new societies may be registered.
+In 2014, the Friendly Societies and Industrial and Provident Societies (Miscellaneous Provisions) Act, 2014, provided for the cessation of new friendly societies; as a result no new societies may be registered.
 It was felt that the form of organisation had outlived its usefulness, largely for reasons mentioned above.
 When the minister's staff examined the register, it was found that only three new societies had registered in the previous nine years, as the use of the traditional friendly society types of business had become regulated elsewhere and a 'rump', which on examination are largely public-service types, remain (mainly army, customs, gardaí, and prison officers).
 Many of the others could expect to cease to trade if additional, or a normal regulatory environment was required (similar to companies, health and other business (loan organisations).
 The 2014 Act also provided that existing societies may not establish a 'loan fund' from the commencement of the Act (July 28, 2014).

 United Kingdom

+The first mutual savings bank, founded in Scotland in 1810, was called the "Savings and Friendly Society".

+At their origin, friendly societies the United Kingdom were subject to prudential regulation to safeguard the financial interests of their members and secure the benefits promised to them, but the legislation (including the Friendly Societies Act 1875 (38 & 39 Vict. c.
+60)) was separate from that applicable to insurance companies.

-Friendly societies are registered under either the Friendly Societies Act 1974 (c.
+Today, friendly societies are registered under either the Friendly Societies Act 1974 (c.
 46) or the Friendly Societies Act 1992 (c.
 40).
 There are the following types of society registered under the Friendly Societies Act 1974: